Camelbak Mini MULE – Kids Hydration Pack Review

 We’ve had testers as old as 11-years-old use the Mini MULE, but we generally recommend purchasing a larger pack for kids about 9 or 10 years and up.
 Per Camelbak’s recommendations, the Mini MULE maxes out with kids with torsos longer than 16″.

-Camelbak’s smallest women’s pack, the Charm, is recommended for torso lengths ranging from 15″ to 21″, and is a great solution for tweens who are too big for the Mini MULE, but aren’t quite ready for a full-size adult pack.
+Camelbak’s smallest women’s pack, the Hydrobak Light, is recommended for torso lengths ranging from 15″ to 21″, and is a great solution for tweens who are too big for the Mini MULE, but aren’t quite ready for a full-size adult pack.

-As a women’s pack, the Charm actually isn’t much longer than the Mini MULE, but the shoulder straps are a lot wider, making the pack much more comfortable to wear for older riders.
+As an adult pack, the Hydrobak actually isn’t much longer than the Mini MULE, but the shoulder straps and upper portion of the pack are a lot wider.
+This makes the pack more comfortable to wear for older riders, and also provides lots of room for growth.

-13-year-old with 17″ Torso wearing Camelbak Mini MULE and Camelbak Charm
+12-year-old with 16″ Torso wearing Camelbak Mini MULE and Camelbak Hydrobak

 Chest Strap